Anne Wilde Osteopath & Practice Principal

-She has also trained in Visceral Manipulation with the Barral Institute.
+She is trained in Visceral Manipulation with the Barral Institute.
 This is suitable for all ages and is an integrative approach that assesses and treats the relationships between the viscera and connective tissue, which can result from surgical scarring, adhesions, illness, posture or injury.

-Fiona graduated in 2016 with a B Ost in Osteopathy from Staffordshire University.
+Fiona graduated in 2016 with a B Ost (Hons) in Osteopathy from Staffordshire University.